Miss Introienne "Missy"

 After we finished working on her (and we did finish all four feet without any major explosions, a first with or without sedation!) the blacksmith stepped back, scratched his head and said he did not quite understand what just happened but he could not believe it worked.

-We are still at it and still making progress.
-At our last visit I did not use any food until the end of the appointment.
+I recall one visit I did not use any food until the end of the appointment.
 My blacksmith at one point said to give her a treat and then exclaimed "Wait a minute, you aren't using any treats today!".
 My blacksmith has even commented that Missy has become a favorite to work on.
 Neither of us ever expected to hear that!

 The bottom line is that I never expected to get past this issue with Missy.
 Clicker training has taught me that pretty much anything is possible as you long as you don't give up and don't get angry.
 Positive training is no silver bullet quick fix.
 It is a process of building a relationship and trust.
 As soon as you add violence, force or fear to that equation, you remove all of the good you can do.
 As frustrating as this long journey has been, I will be forever thankful to Missy for the lessons she has taught me and I would not change a single second.